 Lynn Davie has spent over forty years supporting and driving innovation and educational reform, as a teacher, school leader, and senior public servant.
 She is a highly regarded educator, who has been recognised locally and internationally for her work in learning and teaching and how to embed digital technologies to add value.

-ESA has a strong leadership team with extensive cumulative experience within all education sectors, as well as government organizations and private industry:
+ESA has a strong leadership team with extensive cumulative experience within all education sectors, as well as government organisations and private industry:

 Andrew Smith has qualifications in education, science and business and brings to the role of CEO extensive experience and expertise in strategic leadership in the education, training and not-for-profit sectors.
 Previously Andrew has been the CEO of the Australian Council for Private Education and Training and Vice President (Engagement) at Swinburne University.